-1. Save your work.

-- 2. Update the Table of Contents on page 2 - 3.
+- 1. Save your work. - 2.
+Update the Table of Contents on page 2 - 3.
+Update the Version date on cover page.
+The "Version" date on the first page should be manually updated when you save the document.
+You will need to manually change the Version line for each draft, version, and amendment. - 4.
 Save document as a PDF file-with working hyperlinks if possible. - a.
-If Acrobat plug-in is enabled in Word, make sure you go to "Preferences" and check "Add Links" - b.
-File > Print > Select "Adobe PDF" as your printer > Check for working links - c.
-File ► Save as Adobe PDF ► Check for working links - 4.
+If Adobe Acrobat plug-in is installed/enabled in Word, make sure you go to "Preferences" and check "Add Links" - b.
+File ▶ Print ▶ Select "Adobe PDF" as your printer ▶ Check to confirm working links - c.
+File ► Save as Adobe PDF ► Check to confirm working links - 5.
+Re-name the PDF of your plan following this naming convention for draft/final versions: - a.
+Badger_County_Land_Info_Plan_2021_DRAFT - b.
+Badger_County_Land_Info_Plan_2021_FINAL - 6.
 Submit the final plan. - a.
-Upload at www.sco.wisc.edu/parcels/upload (This is the alternative upload page for the Wisconsin Statewide Parcel Map Initiative.
-This is where you should upload your plan.) - 5.
+Upload at www.sco.wisc.edu/parcels/upload - (This is the alternative upload page for the Wisconsin Statewide Parcel Map Initiative.
+This is where you should upload your plan.) - 7.
 Plan to do a voluntary review of two peer's plans when they are made available to you.
-Wait for an email from DOA with details.

-6. Allow one month for DOA grant administrator to review your plan.

-- 7. Implement revisions from DOA, and your peers as deemed appropriate. - 8.
+Wait for an email from DOA with details. - 8.
+Allow one month for DOA grant administrator to review your plan. - 9.
+Implement revisions from DOA, and your peers as deemed appropriate. - 10.
 Secure county Land Information Council approval. - a.
 Often this takes the form of a vote at a council meeting (which you may need to schedule in advance). - b.
 Attach either: - the meeting minutes and/or - any resolution adopted/approved - you may wish include them as an appendix to the final plan PDF (or email them to DOA separately) - c.
-County board approval is encouraged but not required - 9.
-Submit the final plans with documentation of county land information council approval by December 31, 2018.
+County board approval is encouraged but not required - 11.
+Submit the final plans with documentation of county land information council approval by December 31, 2021. - 12.
+To amend a plan in 2022 or beyond, reference the WLIP grant application page 2, Instructions for Amending Grant Projects